 Channels are often shared by multiple signals.
 Sharing signals is called multiplexing.
 There are several ways to perform multiplexing, including time, frequency, and code division multiplexing.

-In baseband transmission, the signal occupies frequencies from zero up to a maximum that depends on the signalling rate [1, P. 125].
+Baseband transmission is the transmission of a raw signal that occupies frequencies from zero up to a maximum that depends on the signalling rate [1, P. 125].

 NRZ (Non-Return-to-Zero) is a simple transmission scheme.
-In NRZ, a positive voltage could represent a 1, and a negative voltage could represent a 0.
-For optical fiber, the presence of light could represent a 1 and the absence of light could represent a 0 [1, P. 125].
+In NRZ, a positive voltage could represent a 1, and a negative voltage could represent a 0 [1, P. 125].